cruncha-cruncha/zork1-compiler/LANG.md

 - ACT-EXIT: fires when the player leaves this room
 - ACT-ALWAYS: fires after every command while the player is in this room

+The `C-ROOM` inside a room hook is always that room.
 A hook is defined by adding it as a group.
 For example, a `TRAP-1` room might be on fire, and we want to set the player on fire whenever they enter the room, using a routine called `SET-PLAYER-ON-FIRE`.

 ```

 <ROOM TRAP-1
     (ACT-ENTER <SET-PLAYER-ON-FIRE>)>

 ```

-Every object can be assigned any number of four hooks:
+Every object has four hooks:

 - ACT-IN-ROOM: fires after every command while this object is in the same room as the player (fires even if the object is nested)
 - ACT-IN-PLAYER: fires after every command while this object is in the player's inventory (fires even if the object is nested)
 - ACT-ADD: fires when this object is added to the player's inventory
-- ACT-REMOVE: fires when this object is removed from the player's inventory
+- ACT-REMOVE: fires when this object is removed from the player's inventory.
+Does not fire on delete.

+For convenience, `<CMD 0>` inside an object hook (or rather the routine, when called by an object hook) is always an instance of that object.

 ## Firing order